Aix-en-Provence Program for French Studies

 IS Aix will offer a four-week program specifically tailored for Princeton students, with some cultural activities related to course contents, to enable students to interact with French native speakers out of the classroom.
 Success in the Aix program will count as a pass in FRE207, a prerequisite for all higher-level French courses.

-Applications and interviews will take place in February 2013.
-Download, print and complete application documents below (1. your application and essay form; and 2. recommendation form from your French instructor) .
-Schedule an interview by logging in to https://wass.princeton.edu/pages/login.page.php, using firstname.lastname@example.org to see the calendar of appointments.
-Please call Kathy Varra at 8-4502 or email her email@example.com if you have any difficulties or questions regarding your application.
+Applications and interviews will take place in February 2014.
+Download, print and complete application documents below (1. your application and essay form; and 2. recommendation form from your French instructor).
+Schedule an interview by logging in to https://wass.princeton.edu/pages/login.page.php, using firstname.lastname@example.org to see the calendar of appointments, which will be available by week 1 of the semester.
+Please call Kathy Varra at 8-4502 or email her at email@example.com if you have any difficulties or questions regarding your application.